seventeenlands/seventeenlands.github.io/_posts/2019-07-01-bot-signals.md

 To evaluate the benefit to finding the open colors, we’ll need a methodical way for doing so.
 For each color, we take the sum of the maximum-valued card in each pack of that color (we’ll split the value of multicolor cards evenly across their colors).
 Let's take blue in [this draft](https://magicprotools.com/draft/show?id=YToekpZPp1IRG81NMS4ZWbFcsmA) as an example.

 - Pick 1 isn’t passed to us, so we don’t value it.
-- P1P2, *Tamiyo, Collector of Tales* adds 0.36 (because it is two colors, we split
+- P1P2, <auto-card>Tamiyo, Collector of Tales</auto-card> adds 0.36 (because it is two colors, we split
-- P1P3, *Eternal Skylord* adds 0.79, bringing our total to 1.14.
+- P1P3, <auto-card>Eternal Skylord</auto-card> adds 0.79, bringing our total to 1.14.
-- P1P4, *Thunder Drake* adds 0.52.
+- P1P4, <auto-card>Thunder Drake</auto-card> adds 0.52.
 Total is 1.66.
-- P1P5, *Tamiyo’s Epiphany* adds 0.49, putting the total at 2.15.
+- P1P5, <auto-card>Tamiyo’s Epiphany</auto-card> adds 0.49, putting the total at 2.15.

 And so on through the end of the pack.
 The total for blue throughout pack one comes out to about 3.26.
 In pack three, following the same logic, the total is about 3.62.